tritemio/smbits/content/2016-03/binder-fretbursts.rst

-In a `previous post <{filename}/2016-02/fretbursts.rst>`_, I introduced `FRETBursts <http://tritemio.github.io/FRETBursts/>`__, an open source burst analysis software for single-molecule FRET data with a strong focus on reproducibility.
+In a `previous post <{filename}/2016-02/fretbursts.rst>`_, I introduced `FRETBursts <http://tritemio.github.io/FRETBursts/>`__, an open source burst analysis software for single-molecule FRET (smFRET) data with a strong focus on reproducibility.
-Today, I talk about a new service (based on `MyBinder.org <http://MyBinder.org>`__) which allows running `FRETBursts online <https://github.com/tritemio/FRETBursts_notebooks#run-online>`__, with zero installation.
+Today, I talk about a new service (based on `MyBinder.org <http://MyBinder.org>`__) which allows running `FRETBursts on-line <https://github.com/tritemio/FRETBursts_notebooks#run-online>`__, with zero installation.

 With this new service you can try FRETBursts without the need